Fan hype grows around Daredevil star Charlie Cox's involvement in Spider-Man 3

 Screen Rant wrote that “with rights reverting to Marvel, fans are once more campaigning to #SaveDaredevil and officially bring Charlie Cox into the MCU — and they’re right to do so.”

 Marvel’s Daredevil screened for three seasons on Netflix, with its run ending in 2018.
-During the Netflix era none of the four Marvel characters on Netflix could appear elsewhere in the MCU.
+For a two-year period after the show’s cancellation, the rights remained with Netflix and the Man without Fear could not appear in any other MCU project.

 Some fans were using the buzz to hype the permanent return of Cox to his Daredevil role.